Magnesium chelatase

-The four substrates of this enzyme are ATP, protoporphyrin IX, Mg^{2+}, and H_{2}O; its four products are ADP, phosphate, Mg-protoporphyrin IX, and H^{+}.
+The four substrates of this enzyme are protoporphyrin IX, magnesium ion, adenosine triphosphate (ATP), and water.
+Its products are magnesium protoporphyrin IX, adenosine diphosphate (ADP), phosphate (P_{i}), and two protons.

 This enzyme belongs to the family of ligases, specifically those forming nitrogen-D-metal bonds in coordination complexes.
 The systematic name of this enzyme class is Mg-protoporphyrin IX magnesium-lyase.
 Other names in common use include protoporphyrin IX magnesium-chelatase, protoporphyrin IX Mg-chelatase, magnesium-protoporphyrin IX chelatase, magnesium-protoporphyrin chelatase, magnesium-chelatase, Mg-chelatase, and Mg-protoporphyrin IX magnesio-lyase.
 This enzyme is part of the biosynthetic pathway to chlorophylls.